Financial Planning

 CHOOSING HOME IMPROVEMENTS THAT CAN PAY OFF

-Typically, exterior replacement projects provide a higher return on investment than interior discretionary remodels, according to a Remodeling analysis of key trends.
-At the other end of the spectrum however, swimming pools rarely return their cost because many buyers don’t want to pay more for a house just to own a pool they may not even want.
+Typically, exterior replacement projects provide a higher return on investment than interior discretionary remodels.
+This may be because exterior improvements like new siding or energy-efficient windows enhance the home's value and appeal to a more universal audience of potential buyers looking for better home features.
+On the other end of the spectrum, however, specialty projects like swimming pools rarely return their cost because many buyers don't want to pay more for a house just to own a pool they may not even want.

 When you are considering what home improvements add the most value, choose kitchen cabinets, countertops and flooring in classic or neutral colors and styles.
-These can be appealing to the largest number of potential buyers.
-For example, if you want purple walls in your kitchen to match the purple grout on your fireplace, that could be fine if you’re planning to stay in the house the rest of your life.
-But don’t expect others to equally love your unique choices.
+These choices can be appealing to the largest number of potential buyers, potentially increasing your home's resale value.
+For example, if you want purple walls in your kitchen to match the purple grout on your fireplace, that could be fine if you're planning to stay in the house the rest of your life.
+But don't expect others to equally love your unique choices, as not all home buyers will appreciate the same personal touches.

 4 FACTORS THAT IMPACT YOUR HOME IMPROVEMENT'S ROI